repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 4 Intelligence Layers vs 1

-While most tools stop at documentation, repowise provides four distinct layers of insight:
+Most tools stop at documentation.
+Repowise provides four distinct layers of insight:

-- Dependency Layer: A full graph of how code connects, including PageRank to find your most "important" files.
+3. Dependency Layer: A full graph of how code connects, including PageRank to find your most central files.

-- Agent Layer: A suite of tools that allow AI agents to "query" your codebase's structure.
+4. Agent Layer: A suite of tools that allow AI agents to query your codebase's structure.

-Repowise is the first codebase intelligence platform to ship with a comprehensive MCP server.
+Repowise ships with an MCP server.
 This allows tools like Claude Code to call specific functions to understand your repo.
 Instead of the agent reading every file, it can call get_risk() to see which areas are fragile or get_architecture_diagram() to understand the layout.

 Choose Your LLM Provider (Including Local Ollama)

-Privacy isn't just about where the code is stored; it's about where the data is processed.
+Privacy covers more than where the code is stored.
+It also covers where the data is processed.
 Repowise allows you to use OpenAI or Anthropic, but it also supports Ollama.
 This means you can run a local Llama 3 or Mistral model to generate your documentation, ensuring that not a single byte of your code is sent to an external LLM API.

 Feature-by-Feature Comparison Table